 They also help achieve a true level of decentralization, meaning they facilitate decentralized management and administration of the distributed network such that the network will not favor any country, geography, company or person because those running masternodes have additional responsibilities such as voting on development matters and issues.
 They ensure a decentralized budgeting system and an immutable proposal and voting system.

 Masternodes also play the important role of stabilizing the network since those running them must retain some amount of currency or coins in the network to run the nodes.

 In technical terms, masternodes are network nodes that run the same wallet software on the same blockchain in order to provide the above said and additional services.

 Masternodes play a very important role and are, indeed, a backbone of the network.
 They are a resource or services that can be provided by anyone on the blockchain network as far as the person has the required financial and hardware capability.
-The individual providing these services get rewards and dividends in form of the coin in question, on a periodic basis defined by the cryptocurrency company.
+The individual providing these services get rewards and dividends in the form of the coin in question, on a periodic basis defined by the cryptocurrency company.

 History of masternodes

 Dash coin -- formerly known as Darkcoin -- is the pioneer of the masternodes system and has, so far, the largest pool of node operators, with 4,100 masternodes since launching in 2014.